-1) The Chief Constable opted out of the Police Pension Scheme on achieving 30 years service.

-Assistant Chief Constable has opted for monthly lump sum car payments amounting to £3,928.20 instead of the provision of a Chief Officers Car this is included in "other payments".
-Assistant Chief Constable has opted to keep the Chief Supt Salary and to be paid the difference as a post related honorarium.

-- 3) The Chief Finance Officer to the Police & Crime Commissioner received a Non-Consolidated Pay Award of £843 in June 2018. - 4) Police & Crime Commissioner Chief Executive received a Non-Consolidated Pay Award of £639 in June 2018. - 5) Salaries disclosed above are actual amounts paid during the year and exclude salary sacrifice deductions. - 6) The employer's pension contributions in respect of Police Officers were paid at a rate of 24.2%.
-All other Senior Employees were paid at a rate of 16.8%.

-7) The All Wales Deputy Chief Constable is employed by South Wales Police and their total remuneration costs are shown in the Remuneration Report of South Wales Police.
+- 1) The Chief Constable opted out of the Police Pension Scheme on achieving 30 years service - 2) ACC has opted for monthly lump sum car payments amounting to £3928.20 instead of the provision of a Chief Officers Car this is included in "other payments".
+ACC has opted to keep the Chief Supt Salary and to be paid the difference as a post related honorarium. - 3) The Chief Finance Officer to the Police & Crime Commissioner received a Non Consolidated Pay Award of £843 in June 2018 - 4) Police & Crime Commissioner Chief Executive received a Non Consolidated Pay Award of £639 in June 2018 - 5) Salaries disclosed above are actual amounts paid during the year and exclude salary sacrifice deductions. - 5) The employer's pension contributions in respect of Police Officers were paid at a rate of 24.2%.
+All other Senior Employees were paid at a rate of 16.8%. - 7) The All Wales Deputy Chief Constable is employed by South Wales Police and their total remuneration costs are shown in the Remuneration Report of South Wales Police.
 Each of the four Welsh Forces contribute to the total remuneration cost of the All Wales Deputy Chief Constable.
-In 2018/19, the contribution made by Gwent Police was £45,728.

-8) From 1 May 2018 the Chief of Staff's job title changed to that of Chief Executive Officer to the Police and Crime Commissioner.
+In 2018/19, the contribution made by Gwent Police was £45,728. - 8) From 1 May 2018 the Chief of Staff's job title changed to that of Chief Executive.